YassineKhalfi/yassinekhalfi.github.io/README.md

   </body>
 </html>

 The distribution of active users by time of day and day of the week <b>does not differ dramatically to the posts</b>.
 We can still note a few interesting observations.
 For Twitter the number of active users <b>does not increase as fast as the number of tweets during the day</b>.
 It seems that people tend to tweet more at the end of the day.
-For StackOverFlow,<b> the peaks in number of comments correspond to the peak in active users</b>.
+For Stack OverFlow,<b> the peaks in number of comments correspond to the peak in active users</b>.
 Finally for Weibo, trends are very similar across both of the distributions.

 ## Weekday vs Weekend : let’s fight !

 Moreover, we can observe how those trends vary across the week.
 On Twitter, <b>we see that usage tends to stay similar from sunday to thursday.</b> On fridays and saturdays, we can observe a decrease in usage.
-In fact, while there is only about 2% more usage during the week than on weekends, <b>there are 6% more posts between Sundays and Thursdays then there are on Fridays and Saturdays.</b>
+In fact, while there is only about 2% more usage during the week than on weekends, <b>there are 6% more posts between Sundays and Thursdays than there are on Fridays and Saturdays.</b>

 On Weibo, the difference is not very significant as well.
 We could observe a 3% increase in usage on the weekdays compared to weekends.